bikehopper/bikehopper-ui/README.md

 Requests to `localhost` are proxied to `https://api-staging.bikehopper.org`.
 This is configured by a "proxy" property within `vite.config.json`.
-Presently there is a thin client library at `src/lib/BikehopperClient.js`.
+Presently there is a thin client library at `src/lib/BikeHopperClient.ts`.
 More methods should be added as needed.
-This library calls the Bikehopper [backend](https://github.com/bikehopper/bikehopper-web-app).
+This library calls the BikeHopper [backend](https://github.com/bikehopper/bikehopper-web-app).

 To expose your dev server to your local network (so you can access it